ISucc34/RedHackathon/README.md

 # CodeRedHackathon2025
-This is the project we created for the CodeRed Astra Hackathon in 2025 called Nature Calls Open at https://daferna3.github.io/naturecalls-redhackathon/
+This is the project we created for the CodeRed Astra Hackathon in 2025 called Nature Calls.
+Open at https://daferna3.github.io/naturecalls-redhackathon/

 # Nature Calls